kodepisang/akuntansi-latihan/README.md

 ## Usage

-To use Laravel, follow these steps:
+To use Laravel with Inertia.js and TypeScript, follow these steps:

 1. Install Composer dependencies by running `composer install`.
 2. Install NPM dependencies by running `npm install`.